Exact holographic tensor networks for the Motzkin spin chain: Zipping up: an exact network RG transformation

 We define the new tensor network in Fig.~{\ref{fig:rntndefs2}(a)}.
 We modify the square and triangular building blocks of the tensor as follows.

 The square tensors in Fig.~{\ref{fig:rntndefs2}(a)} are denoted $C$ and are defined as

-where $A_{7}$ and $A_{8}$ are defined in Fig.~{\ref{fig:rntndefs2}(b)}, and $B$ was defined in Eq.~\ref{eq:TNBdef} .
-The triangle tensors in Fig.~\ref{fig:rntndefs2} (a) are denoted $S$, and are defined as
+where $A_{7}$ and $A_{8}$ are defined in Fig.~{\ref{fig:rntndefs2}(b)}, and $B$ was defined in Eq.~(\ref{eq:TNBdef}).
+The triangle tensors in Fig.~{\ref{fig:rntndefs2}(a)} are denoted $S$, and are defined as

-where $E_{1},\dots E_{12}$ are defined in Fig.~\ref{fig:rntndefs2}(c).
+where $E_{1},\dots E_{12}$ are defined in Fig.~{\ref{fig:rntndefs2}(c)}.

-Similar to the height renormalization tensor network for the periodic case, in Appendix~\ref{sec:zipperproof2} we verify that this network represents the Motzkin ground state by proving its equivalence to the binary-height tensor network shown in Fig.~\ref{fig:TN2defs}.
+Similar to the height renormalization tensor network for the periodic case, we verify in Fig.~\ref{fig:TNequivalence2} that this network represents the Motzkin ground state by proving its equivalence to the binary-height tensor network shown in Fig.~\ref{fig:TN2defs}.

 We also note that the height renormalization tensor network can be generalized to the spin-1/2 Fredkin model in the same way as the binary-height tensor network.
-It merely involves appending $P^{\otimes 2n}$ (defined in Eq.~\ref{eq:Pop}) to the physical indices of the network.
+The generalization to area-weighted walks is given in Fig.~\ref{eq:rnweight}.